-In 2019 the Company achieved accreditation with Cyber Essential's Plus and ISO 27001. lt also established a Crisis Communication Network which will conduct a cyber attack simulation in 2020.
+In 2019 the Company achieved accreditation with Cyber Essentials Plus and ISO 27001.
+It also established a Crisis Communication Network which will conduct a cyber attack simulation in 2020.
+Risk Management Report continued

 External Risk

 Macroeconomic and Trade Deal Uncertainty (including Brexit)